 JPG formats are used to store digital photographs and are the most common format website owners use.
 It best showcases realistic photographs and complex graphics on a high-resolution background.
 The best part is they can be highly compressed without losing quality.

 On the other hand, PNG files are used to share images online, such as logos and icons.
 It works best with a few colors and supports transparency.
 The image quality remains intent after compression.

-Remember, If you're working with photographs or images with a lot of detail, JPG is usually the best option.
-This format uses a compression algorithm to reduce the file size while maintaining great detail and color accuracy.
+Remember, JPG is usually the best option if you’re working with photographs or images with a lot of detail.
+This format uses a compression algorithm to reduce the file size while maintaining excellent detail and color accuracy.